MitchTODO/OnTheMap/README.md

 # On the Map

-#### Description: IOS app that allows a user to post locations containing a url.
+#### IOS app that allows a user to post locations containing a url.
 As well as view other users postings within a MKMapView

 ---